by Texas Homesteader ~

-I measure out 1 cup of rice and put it in a strainer.
-I run clear water through it to rinse off the excess starch.
-This helps keep your cooked rice from being overly sticky.
+When I’m making rice I measure out a cup of rice and put it in a strainer.
+Then I run clear water through it to rinse off the excess starch.

 I simmer my rice for about 15-18 minutes.
 I just want the liquid gone before I turn off the heat.
-(Sometimes that happens quicker than I’d anticipated so I keep an eye on it.)
+(Sometimes the liquid cooks into the rice quicker than anticipated so I keep an eye on it.)

 After the liquid has been cooked into the rice I turn off the heat and leave the pan covered on the stove while I turn my attention to the fresh sage.